We had some very mixed feelings about carob yesterday. I had no idea that people could hate carob, but now I know!

 My favorite alternative sweeteners have now become coconut sugar, ground stevia leaf, and raw honey.

-I try to limit my alternative sweeteners to a couple of servings a week minus the 1 tbsp of raw honey I use on a daily basis because of it’s health benefits.
+I try to limit my alternative sweeteners to a couple of servings a week minus the 1 tablespoon of raw honey I use on a daily basis because of it’s health benefits.

 Going sugar reduced [I don't like to say I'm sugar free because I do treat myself once in awhile] didn’t happen overnight, in fact it was progression that’s lasted just about 3 1/2 years.